The WHY in Business Processes: Discovery of Causal Execution Dependencies: Our Method for Deriving Causal BP Overlays

 The result of $PD$ caters to multiple process variants.
 A ``process variant'' refers to a specific sequence or path of activities in the process.
 Determining all process variants directly from an event log is essentially enumerating all unique traces in the log.
 For each group (trace), the sequence of activity names (event types) is extracted, and any duplicates (i.e., traces that represent the same sequence of activities) are identified and consolidated.
-This step yields all the unique traces, which are effectively the process variants.
+This step yields all the unique traces, \chdeleted[id=del]{which are effectively}\chadded[id=add]{namely} the process variants.
 For various reasons, there can be many unique process variants.
-Some may be more highly frequent in the log, while others may capture infrequent or even noisy behaviors.
-The process model is typically constructed to capture a unification of (user-selected) variants, while trading between variant \textit{completeness} and the model's ability to \textit{generalize} to cases that may have not yet been observed in the log.
-For flexibility of the exploration, we keep the selection of particular (one or more) variants of interest external to the discovery process.
-Such a variant selection is typically affected by the area in the PDM subject to investigation for the sake of intervening upon some of its observed states for the goal of process improvement.
-Hence, we consider the remaining steps as being associated with the selection of a concrete set of one or more process variants.
+Some may be more \chdeleted[id=del]{highly} frequent in the log, while others may capture infrequent or even noisy behaviors.
+The \chadded[id=add]{CBP construction in the next step} is typically \chadded[id=add]{based on} \chdeleted[id=del]{constructed to capture} a unification of (user-selected) variants, while trading between variant \textit{completeness} and the model's ability to \textit{generalize} to cases that may have not yet been observed in the log. \chadded[id=add]{For flexibility of the method we keep the selection of particular (one or more) variants of interest optional, with the default of including all variants in the discovered BP.}\chdeleted[id=del]{For flexibility of the exploration, we keep the selection of particular (one or more) variants of interest external to the discovery process.} Such a variant selection is typically affected by the \chdeleted[id=del]{area in the PDM}\chadded[id=add]{segment of interest in the BP} subject to \chdeleted[id=del]{for the sake of intervening upon some of its observed states for the goal of process improvement}\chadded[id=add]{intervention}.
+Hence, we consider the remaining steps as being associated with the selection of a concrete set of one or more process variants \chadded[id=add]{as an additional output of step I}.
 Particularly, given a discovered process model \( M \) as the union of all variants in \( T \):

 A single process variant \( v \) is one specific sequence (or list) of events from \( E \).
 Formally: